Nima-Khodabandelou/Notes/README.md

 	 }
 	}
 ##
-instanceof
+- instanceof

-	compares the instance with type.
+	compares the instance with type

+	ex:
 		Simple1 s=new Simple1();
 		System.out.println(s instanceof Simple1);//true
 ##
-Abstraction
+- Abstraction

 	help focus on what object does instead of how it does
 ##
-encapsulation
+- encapsulation

 	wraps code and data into single unit
 ##
-abstract class
+- abstract class

 	can have abstract and non-abstract methods, data member, constructor, and even main()

 	can have constructors and static methods

 	can have final methods -> force subclass not to change method body

 	can never be instantiated even if it contains constructor and implemented methods

 	can provide implementation of interface

 	can extend another Java class
 ##
-interface methods -> abstract by default
+- interface methods -> abstract by default

-static + abstract -> not allowed
+- static + abstract -> not allowed
 ##
-Marker interface
+- Marker interface

 	interface with no data member and member functions -> Serializable, Cloneable.
 ##
-Interface
+- Interface

 	can't provide implementation of abstract class.